30 Free Things To Do In San Antonio That Are Worth Your Time

 Yanaguana Gardens

-Hemisfair Park in downtown San Antonio is home to the Tower of The Americas (that "space needle thing"), lots of great restaurants, aaaand...one of the very best kid-friendly free things to do in San Antonio: Yanaguana Garden.
+Hemisfair Park in downtown San Antonio is home to the Tower of The Americas (that "space needle thing"), lots of great Hemisfair restaurants, aaaand...one of the very best kid-friendly free things to do in San Antonio: Yanaguana Garden.

 It's a vibrant urban play area with playgrounds, splash pads, and outdoor games, all for free.
 The park also hosts various free events and concerts throughout the year.